In Conversation with Caron from the Abingdon Team

-We caught up with one of our Wellbeing Support Workers, Caron, to find out more about her experience of working for BelleVie.
+We caught up with one of our Wellbeing Support Workers based in Abingdon, Caron, to find out more about her experience of working for BelleVie.

 1. Tell me a bit about yourself and why you chose to move into a career as a carer

 I have two grown-up boys and three grandchildren – I like to help out with my grandkids whenever I can.
 My journey to becoming a carer happened organically.
 I didn’t want to work as many hours as I was in my previous role.
 My partner owned a café and we worked together in the catering industry.
 When he sold the company, I put some feelers out.
 A friend was working at BelleVie (then Wellbeing Teams).
 I got in touch, had an interview, did a couple of shifts and found I really enjoyed it so made the move.
 I worry about old people, and don’t think many receive the care they deserve.
 I like supporting people to stay in their home (often where they have lived for over 50 years), and find it really rewarding to make a difference, even if it’s just to a few people.